quinn0823/apple-siri-voice-navigation/README.preview.md

 #### Planned (0+ New from 0+)

-- *All planned languages are now available.*
+- *All planned languages are available.*

 ### Regular Expressions

-The following regular expressions are used for batch editing voice lists and formatting.

 #### Update the Version Number